VA Loans – Why Expertise Matters

 VA Loans – Mistakes and Solutions

-- Mistake 1: For some clients, loan terms were not in the borrower’s best interest.
+For some clients, loan terms were not in the borrower’s best interest.
 Just because a borrower is a Veteran, doesn’t mean that a VA loan is the right choice for them.
-Without a qualified Mortgage Banker looking out for the borrower’s best interest, borrower’s found themselves in new mortgages that presented new financial difficulties, instead of making their lives easier.
+Without a qualified Mortgage Banker looking out for the borrower’s best interest, many borrowers found themselves in new mortgages that presented new financial difficulties, instead of making their lives easier.

-Solution: This is why my team and I request full documentation upfront from the borrower, so issues aren’t caught in the end or the middle of the underwriting process.
+This is why my team and I request full documentation upfront from the borrower, so issues don’t pop up in the end or the middle of the underwriting process.
 I work closely with our underwriters so no one is surprised by guideline changes.
 No one should sell something they don’t fully understand.

-Solution: My team and I engage our clients with clear, transparent communication at every step of the mortgage process.
+My team and I engage our clients with clear, transparent communication at every step of the mortgage process.
 We update both the client and you, so there is never a need to request the status of the loan.
-The process can be stressful enough without being left in the dark.
+The process can be stressful enough without mystery.